zemation/cloud-master-io-library/operating-systems/linux/linux-essentials/linux-essentials-section-3.md

-# Linux Essentials Section 3
+# Linux Essentials Topic 3: The Power of the Command Line

 ## Lesson 3-1 Archiving Files on the Command Line